devops329/devops/instruction/grafanaLogging/grafanaLogging.md

 ### Using Curl to insert logs

-Using the example command and your newly minted API key, you can now insert data into Loki.
-Make sure you replace the Grafana account number and API key with your account number and API key.
-Ensure the Loki URL matches that given in the curl example Grafana gave you; your subdomain may differ from `logs-prod-006`.
+Using your credentials, you can now manually insert a log entry.
+Ensure your URL matches the one provided in your Grafana dashboard, as the subdomain (e.g., `logs-prod-006`) varies by region.

 ```sh
 endpoint_url="https://logs-prod-006.grafana.net/loki/api/v1/push"
 api_key="glc_222222222222"
 account_id="1032529"

 curl -X POST \